BerrisNO/HA-Custom-Cards/README.md

           custom_fields:
             progress: |
               [[[
-                const bar_thickness = 2; // thickness of the border
+                var bar_thickness = 2; // thickness of the border
                 var state = entity.state;
-                const percentage = (state / states['sensor.ams_7494_p'].state) * 100; // I used my total power consumtion sensor
+                var percentage = (state / states['sensor.ams_7494_p'].state) * 100; // I used my total power consumtion sensor
-                const threshold = states['sensor.ams_7494_p'].state; // Set a threshold for the progress bar, you can set it manually or use a sensor like i did. if (percentage >= 90) var color = 'red';
+                var threshold = states['sensor.ams_7494_p'].state; // Set a threshold for the progress bar, you can set it manually or use a sensor like i did. if (percentage >= 90) var color = 'red';
                 else if (percentage >= 70) var color = 'orange';
                 else if (percentage >= 50) var color = 'orange';